wgallegos/mydotfiles/README.md

 mydotfiles
 ===

-This is a collection of my dotfiles
+This is a collection of dotfiles blatantly ripped off from Rhommel Lamas.

 Usage
 ===